 Advertisement

-Take it from someone who attended her very first Grand Prix last year, held at Albert Park in Melbourne, I’m glad I did my homework beforehand.
+Take it from someone who attended her very first Grand Prix in 2023 (and went back again in 2024), held at Albert Park in Melbourne, I’m glad I did my homework beforehand.

 So, I thought I’d share a few tips on making it the best experience possible from someone who is now an official Grand Prix attendee.